jeremy-cc/solarch-assoc/README.md

 3. EC2 instances monitored by an ELB are reported as InService or OutOfService.
 4. Health checks are conducted by connecting to the instances within an ALB or CLB.
 5. ELBs are always addressed by DNS name; no IPv4 address is published for them.
+6. It's advisable to have an ALB in two or more subnets across different AZ's to provide redundancy in case an AZ goes offline.
+This is especially true for public ALBs - you should have two different public subnets in different AZs

 ###### Cloudwatch